AndresQuichimbo/CUWALID/docs/source/dryp_model.rst

 3. Multi-aquifer settingd, it will enable the use of multiple aquifer types domains (a file must be provided).

-The groundwater components can be activated or disabled in line 26, a value of 1 enable the groundwater component whereas a value of 0 disables it.
+The groundwater components can be activated or disabled, a value of 1 enable the groundwater component whereas a value of 0 disables it.
 A value of 2 will activate a two layer groundwater component (this component is still being tested).